 Objectives: To document the occurrence of outcrops of the Anastasia Formation at Blowing Rocks Preserve for the Florida Geological Survey's (FGS) ongoing mapping of the state's geological features.

-Outcrops on the northwestern edge of the preserve were recently exposed by Hurricane Dorian and thus had not been previously documented by FGS.
+Methods: FGS collected samples from the outcrops on the northwestern edge of the preserve.
+These outcrops were recently exposed by Hurricane Dorian and had not been previously documented by FGS.